-- 1. Some competitive delegates will be very over-eager to be added to the Speakers List, and will wave their placard to grab the Chair's attention.
+- 1. Some competitive delegates will be very over-eager to be added to the Speakers List, and will waive their placard to grab the Chair's attention.
 Other delegates may wait until the Speakers List is already partially filled to raise their placard.
 Chairs are advised to call on delegates randomly to provide an equitable, orderly opportunity for all delegates to be added to the Speakers List. - 2.
 A country cannot be on the Speakers List more than once at a given time.
-However, after you have spoken, you are allowed to be re-added to the Speakers List.
-You can do so by sending a note to the Chairs and will be added at the end of the list.
+However, after they have spoken, they are allowed to be re-added to the Speakers List.
+They can do so by sending a note to the Chairs and will be added at the end of the list.